p4wlppmipb/OPTIMAL-IPB/README.md

 <img src='imgs/Readme01.png'>

-Afterward you can input your raster layer and select your output layer to save, then click 'run':
+Afterward you can input your raster layer and select your output layer to save, then click `run`:

 <img src='imgs/Readme02.png'>